42esoulard/42_ft_transcendence/someTutorials.md

 # TEAM CONVENTIONS
-  - camelCase
+-  #### camelCase ####
-  - Clear module accesses!! (ie necessary documentation for each module like a README.md, self explanatory function names)
+-  #### Clear module accesses!! (ie necessary documentation for each module like a README.md, self explanatory function names) ####
-  - At all times, we must have a board with a to do list, a who's-doing-what, a who-did-what
+-  #### At all times, we must have a board with a to do list, a who's-doing-what, a who-did-what ####
-  - Weekly organisation meeting (who did what, who struggles with what, who needs what)
+-  #### Weekly organisation meeting (who did what, who struggles with what, who needs what) ####

-  - Git etiquette:
+# Git etiquette:
+1. Create and go to a new branch (by name or by element you're working on)
-      - git checkout -b my_branch
+    `git checkout -b my_branch`

-      - do your commits, self-explanatory commit names
+2. Spend some time in your branch, do your work and commits there (give them self-explanatory commit names)
-      - git checkout main
-      - git pull
-      - git merge my_branch
+  2.1. (optional) If like me you're afraid of losing your local work but not ready to push to main yet, while in your branch you can always push to your remote branch:  `git push origin my_branch`
+  2.2. (optional) if you actually lost your local branch for some unfortunate reason, dry your tears, create and checkout a new local branch and pull your remote branch from there (/!\ not in the main branch):
+          `git checkout -b my_branch`
+          `git pull origin my_branch`

+3. Once you're ready to push to the main branch, go to the main branch:
+      `git checkout main`

+4. Get the freshest version of the main branch (to avoid unleashing hell if you haven't pulled your friend's latest glorious commit)
+      `git pull`

+5. Try to merge your branch with main
+      `git merge my_branch`
+  5.1.
+IF THERE'S CONFLICTS:
+      - git and VSCode are letting you know which files and lines are conflicting.
+Stay on main, solve each conflict appropriately, commit the now fixed versions and try again from step 4!
+      - If your attempt at merging is a mess and you panic (like I often do), you can always `git reset --hard`: /!\ **this will delete all the non-committed local changes** (the main branch will go back to its last committed state, your friend's latest glorious commit will be safe, and your committed work is still safe in your branch).
+Take a deep breath and try again from step 4.

+6. Once no conflicts are encountered upon merging our branch with main, we can push!
-      - git push origin main
+      `git push origin main`

 # CHECKLIST